#GameTechie

 Because nobody wants to lose their progress.

 The Nintendo Switch might be selling like hotcakes, but that’s in spite of a few questionable design decisions by Nintendo.
-I mean, only 32GB of onboard storage gets filled up pretty darn quickly.
-Zelda: Breath of the Wild is over 13GB, and that’s without accounting for the operating system or game save files.
+I mean, the 32GB of onboard storage fills up pretty quickly.

-So.. are your Nintendo Switch save files stored on the cartridge?
+So, are your Nintendo Switch save files stored on the cartridge?

 Short answer: No

-Nintendo, in its inestimable wisdom, decided that game save files will live on the Nintendo Switch console’s onboard memory, not on game cartridges.
+Nintendo, in its inestimable wisdom, decided that game save files would live on the Nintendo Switch console’s onboard memory, not on game cartridges.
 I can only imagine some of that was because of the 32GB storage limit of the game cartridges.

 READ MORE: How to change your region on the Switch

-If you pay for Nintendo Switch Online, you can back up most, but not all, of your game saves to the cloud.
-Yay, finally Nintendo’s latest console (almost) has all of the modern conveniences we’ve become accustomed to.
+If you pay for Nintendo Switch Online, you can back up most, but not all, of your game, saves to the cloud.
+Yay, finally, Nintendo’s latest console (almost) has all of the modern conveniences we’ve become accustomed to.

 Surprised that the Switch doesn’t store saves on the game cards?
 How do you backup your game files?
 Let us know down below in the comments or carry the discussion over to our Twitter or Facebook.